Madison Hotel (Atlantic City)

-The Madison Hotel Boardwalk Atlantic City is located in Atlantic City, New Jersey, United States.
+The Madison Hotel is an abandoned historic hotel located in Atlantic City, New Jersey, United States.
 Designed by Victor Gondos, Jr. of the Gondos Company of Philadelphia, it was built in 1929 and added to the National Register of Historic Places on December 20, 1984.

 The Madison Hotel is visible to the left of the adjacent Traymore Hotel, c.
 1930.

 The 14-story building opened as a luxury hotel at the beginning of the Great Depression in the United States.
-It went through bankruptcy in the 1960s and later became part of Sands Atlantic City.
+It went through bankruptcy in the 1960s and later became a wing of the adjacent Sands Atlantic City.

 In 2004, Sands invested $7 million to renovate and reconfigure the property into 126 suites.
-In 2006, both the Sands and the Madison Hotel were closed.
+In 2006, the Sands closed.

-On May 25, 2013, the Madison Hotel was auctioned with a winning bid of $4 million by Eli Hadad, an owner of hotels in Florida and the Dominican Republic.
+On May 25, 2013, the Madison Hotel building was auctioned, with a winning bid of $4 million by Eli Hadad, an owner of hotels in Florida and the Dominican Republic.
 However, the purchase was not completed and the property was again offered for sale.
 In November 2013, the hotel was purchased by Ratan Hotel Group for $2.5 million.

 On January 25, 2014 it reopened as Baymont Inn & Suites Atlantic City Madison Hotel, managed by the Baymont Inn & Suites chain.

-As of July 2023, the Madison Hotel is closed and is no longer operating as a hotel.
-The building was being used as an illegal shelter with no water or power.
-Roughly 30 people who were squatting were cleared out by the City and the building has since been secured with windows and doors on the ground floor boarded up.
-While originally slated to be renovated and re-opened, the fate of the Madison Hotel remains unknown.
+By July 2023, the Madison Hotel had closed.
+The building was used as an illegal shelter, with no water or power.
+Roughly 30 squatters were cleared out by the City and the building was secured, with ground floor windows and doors boarded up.

-As of November 2024, the Madison Hotel is listed for sale on various real estate sites, with an asking price of $3.5M USD.
-The building is being sold "as is".
+In November 2024, the Madison Hotel was listed for sale on various real estate sites, with an asking price of $3.5M USD.
+The building was offered "as is".